NethermindEth/Forta-Agents/Umee-Bots/Health-Factors/README.md

 In the next block, since `address(4)` position has >$2M in collateral and health factor 1, a finding will be emitted.

 In the block `31712405`, `MockLendingPool.generateTestingData2()` is then executed.
-This changes the health factor of `address(3)` position to 1.
+This changes the health factor of `address(3)` position to 1, which will make the bot emit a finding.

-In the next block, a finding will be emitted.